 Music & Nightlife Events

 Beach club opening parties, Marbella and Puerto Banus; mid-late April: Something of a curtain-raiser for summer on the Costa, the beach clubs throw everything they’ve got into their annual opening parties.
-Nikki Beach, perhaps the best of the bunch, gets their season underway this year on 28th April with most of the others falling either side of it.
+Nikki Beach, perhaps the best of the bunch, got their season underway in 2017 on 28th April with most of the others falling either side of it.

-Granada international festival of music and dance; 17th June to 8th July: While the flamenco on display during Granada’s annual festival is fantastic (2016 headliners include Eva Yerbabuena and Miguel Poveda), it’s undoubtedly the setting that steals the show.
+Granada international festival of music and dance; TBC usually in June: While the flamenco on display during Granada’s annual festival is fantastic (2016 headliners include Eva Yerbabuena and Miguel Poveda), it’s undoubtedly the setting that steals the show.
 Sitting under the stars in the gardens of the Generalife accompanied by some top-class dance and exquisite views of historic Granada is an unforgettable experience.

-Starlite Marbella; 13th July to 26th August 2017: Marbella‘s music festival is now a firm fixture on the Andalucia events calendar.
+Starlite Marbella; TBC usually during July: Marbella‘s music festival is now a firm fixture on the Andalucia events calendar.
 2017’s big international names include Elton John, Pretenders, and Anastacia, while Dani Martin, Malú and Morat top the line-up of Spanish performers.

 Flamenco festivals; June-September: while Andalucia’s greatest art form is very definitely a year-round affair (check out our guide to Flamenco), it really heats up every year along with the summer temperatures.
 Malaga’s summer alone is studded with superb flamenco events from Alhaurin de la Torre (June) and Alora (July) to Antequera and Ronda (both August) before, finally, the main event of the Malaga Bienal Festival takes place in early to mid-September.